In the land of the rising sun, Super Formula has always branded itself as a feeder series to Formula One.

 — Formula 1 (@F1) November 18, 2018

-Despite the use of V10 Mugen-Honda engines, Suzuki was unable to develop on his early promise and failed to add to his tally.
+Despite the use of V10 Mugen-Honda engines, Suzuki was unable to develop on his early promise and failed to add to his points tally.

 Once Suzuki’s F1 career had reached its zenith, he turned his attention to endurance racing with Nissan.